wongchar/TPROC-H/README.md

 tigera-operator    tigera-operator-54b47459dd-fq8kk           1/1     Running   0          67s
 ```

-OPTION: If you want to schedule pods on the control-plane, use the following command
+OPTION: If you want to schedule pods on the control-plane, use the following command \
+Run this step if you are using a single node
 ```
 kubectl taint nodes --all node-role.kubernetes.io/control-plane-
 ```